A serious answer to 20 serious questions.

-In ancient times, the term eunuch always included men and women who were same sex attracted.
+Answer - In ancient times, the term eunuch always included men and women who were same sex attracted.

 That doesn't mean every eunuch was gay or lesbian.
 It means that our ancient ancestors classified those who were not opposite sex attracted but were same sex attracted, as part of the group called eunuchs.
 I provide quotes from ancient Jewish writings and from ancient Roman law to support my assertion, at these Links.
 That's my answer.

 2. I read what you wrote about the clobber passages.
 Do you think that the Bible has been incorrectly translated?
 Which translation do you use for your personal study?

 Answer - In my opinion, the best English translation of the Bible is the King James Version, which I use, read, study, believe and memorize.
 The KJV is God's word in English.
 Any translation which inserts our English word homosexual into the Biblical text is incorrect.
 The KJV does not use the word homosexual.
 That's my answer.

 3. What do you think about people who do not do such in depth research but simply take the verses at face value?
 On the one hand I can understand them because most people don’t speak Greek and because people say the Word should not be confusing, but on the other hand I often find things in the Bible to be confusing and it seems to me that people who try to find the truth do more than pray for guidance, they go out and seek it.